City Union Line: Plans

 The line would be over 6 mi long, from West Street to Sighthill, where the E&GR had a goods yard; it would cost £650,000 to build.
-The original "St Enoch's Square Central Station" was designed by John Fowler and J F Blair.
+The original "St Enoch's Square Central Station" was designed by John Fowler and J. F. Blair.
 It was a through station: a general plan shows an eight platform station on the site actually used; there are three short bay platforms, a "Northern Division" of two platform faces, and a southern division with four tracks extending westwards across Dixon Street.
 There is no indication where the tracks are destined; in earlier years there had been considerable interest in providing rail access to the Broomielaw quays on the north bank of the Clyde, and this may be the purpose.
 In 1869-1870 when the Queen's Dock was being planned at Stobcross, the G&SWR applied for running powers there, intending to build a line west from Dunlop Street, bridging St Enoch Square and running parallel and close to the north bank of the Clyde.
 The scheme would have been enormously disruptive and expensive, and the application was refused.

 The capital requirement soon escalated to £900,000, and the G&SWR and the E&GR were supportive, but the CR was not greatly interested (and may have taken offence at the manner of the approach) and opposed the scheme.
-Nonetheless, it received the Royal Assent on 29 July 1864.
+Nonetheless, the City of Glasgow Union Railway Act 1864 (27 & 28 Vict. c. cclxxxvi) received royal assent on 29 July 1864.
 In early 1865 it was agreed that the G&SWR and the E&GR would between them take the whole of the stock of the new company, releasing the prospective contractors from that obligation.
 On 1 August 1865 the E&GR was taken over by the larger, but more remote, North British Railway (NBR).

 The scheme for the general passenger station was now modified, as it emerged that the NBR did not contemplate making much use of it, although hopes lingered that the Caledonian would have a change of heart and join in the project.
 For the time being a smaller station at Dunlop Street was considered to suffice.
 The NBR was experiencing financial difficulties.
 Access for mineral traffic to the General Terminus goods station on the south bank of the Clyde was a significant consideration in supporting the CGUR, but the huge expenditure on a grand terminal passenger station was too much for the NBR board.